2023 Most Popular Science Technologies Associate Degree Schools in the Rocky Mountains Region

 Women make up 14% of the science tech majors at the school.

-A rank of #2 on this year’s list means Trinidad State Junior College is a great place for science technologies / technicians students working on their associate degree.
+Out of the 15 schools in the Rocky Mountains Region that were part of this year’s ranking, Trinidad State Junior College landed the # 2 spot on the list.
 Trinidad State Junior College is a small public school located in the remote town of Trinidad.

 About 64% of the students majoring in science tech at the school are women while 36% are male.